Swami Maheshwarananda: Youth

 His parents were pandit Krishna Ramji Garg and Phul Devi Garg.
 His father was an astrologist.
 Inspired by his parents, he started to learn to meditate when he was 3 years old.
 He grew up with two brothers and three sisters and soon spent most of his time in prayer and meditation.
 His father died when he was twelve and his mother sent him to meet his uncle, Swami Madhavananda, at the age of 13 in Nipal.
 Mangilal showed little interest in schoolwork, but constantly asked his uncle to make him a sannyasi.

 After some years Madhavananda granted his wish.
-Mangilal was prescribed strict yogic exercises and after six months of fasting and meditation he attained the state of self-realization (1962).
+Mangilal was prescribed strict yogic exercises and after six months of fasting and meditation he attained the state of self-realisation (1962).
 He was initiated in the order of swamis in 1967.
 In 1972 he went to Europe and founded the Austrian-Indian Yoga-Vedanta fellowship in Vienna and the first Sri Deep Madhavananda Ashram.

 Guru lineage

 The guru lineage begins with Sri Alakh Puriji.
 He was the Guru of Sri Devpuriji.
 Sri Devpuriji was believed to be an incarnation of Shiva, by his disciples.
-He lived sometime in the 19-20th century in ashram in a village Kailash in Rajasthan, India.
+He lived sometime in the 19-20th century in ashram in a village Kachras in Rajasthan, India.

 His spiritual successor was named Sri Mahaprabhuji.
 Sri Mahaprabhuji was born in 1828 and died in 1963 and was therefore believed to be 135 years old at that time.
 As Sri Devpuriji, he also announced his departure and died in meditation posture after singing OM in the presence of his disciples.
 Sri Mahaprabhuji was believed to be an incarnation of Vishnu by his disciples and was thought to possess all 24 siddhis.
 He spent a lot of his life in an ashram built close to Bari Kathu in Rajasthan.

 Sri Mahaprabhuji received the title of Paramhansa from Sri Shankaracharya of Shringhari Matha in Pushkar in the presence of Sri Shankaracharya of Puri.

 Paramhans Swami Madhavananda spent on the side of Mahaprabhuji more than 20 years and with his permission wrote a book titled "Lila Amrit" about the lives of Sri Mahaprabhuji and Sri Devpuriji describing the many miracles they performed.
 Swami Madhavananda named Paramhans Swami Maheshwarananda as his spiritual successor and died in 2003.